wharris64/WHsportslab/readme.md

 * Make sure to render and test your **Team** component functionality as you add new features.

 ### Setup our battle of the sports teams
-Now that we have a Default component that represents our Application being rendered to the screen and we have created and tested our **Team** component, we can start assembling our game.
+Now that we have a Default component that represents our Application and we have created our **Team** component, we can start assembling the game.

 * Update the default App component you created to display 2 teams, the home team and the visiting team.
 * Use your knowledge of HTML and CSS to make the page look like more like a game where two teams, home and visiting, are facing off in competition
-* Verify both teams are displayed and keep track of their stats independently
+* Verify both teams are displayed and keeping track of their stats

 ## Medium Mode
-Let's add some extra functionality to our sports game by adding some additional features.
+Let's add some extra functionality to our sports game.

-* Add functionality to make a sound play when a team shoots and a different sound when the team scores.
+* Add functionality to make a sound play when a team shoots and a different sound when a team scores.
 The resources below should help accomplish this.
     * https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement
     * https://www.freesoundeffects.com/free-sounds/sports-10098/
 * Let's add an additonal statistic to our teams.
 Let's display a **Shot Percentage** metric.
 This should be shots attempted divided by shots scored.